“Do you care?” – Missing Persons

 English poet John Drinkwater once said “The written word is everything.”
 That simple five-word statement holds a great deal of truth.
 It’s the discernment of “truth” that is really the challenge.
 The words are there.
 It just comes down to if you understand or believe the words you read.

 When I was a sophomore in college I wrote for the college newspaper, and I only semi-enjoyed it.
 The thing I remember most about that particular semester is that I had all of my classes on Tuesdays and Thursdays.
 I had a four-day weekend every week and it was awesome.
-Sure Tuesday and Thursday sucked because I was in some class all day followed by basketball practice.
+Sure Tuesday and Thursday sucked because I was in some class all day followed by basketball practice, but did you just read what I wrote?
+I had a four day weekend, every week!

 In my student newspaper class there were many times that I had to write about world affairs or upcoming events on campus, and I would be unmotivated to do so, and I’m sure those articles reflected that.
 But, those times I could convince my editor / teacher to let me write an opinion piece about the rapidly rising salaries of professional athletes, or a profile piece on students with interesting stories were the times I really enjoyed what I was doing.